 To many places… maybe too many places!
 To work, out for the afternoon, day rides, week long tours alone, week long tours with hundreds or thousands of others.
 See rides for additional details.

 Home from the bike shop, then an attempt on a single track up Mt Majura (Canberra), the front deraileur hadn’t been adjusted, and I hadn’t checked it, one of the stop screws was tightened all the way to the limit, so the first time I changed onto the granny ring the chain came off and wedged between the cogs and chainstay.
 I had to take the cogs off to get it out!

 Last ever ride

-24-Aug-1996, Melbourne, up the old coach road from "The Basin" to Olinda near Mt.
-Dandenong, then, in the words of the Butthole Surfers, "Roaring like an avalanche, coming down the mountain".
+24-Aug-1996, Melbourne, up the old coach road from “The Basin” to Olinda near Mt.
+Dandenong, then, in the words of the Butthole Surfers, “Roaring like an avalanche, coming down the mountain”.
 Down Mt Dandenong to Ferntree Gully (Melbourne).
 On the way home I thought that it was handling exceptionally badly.
 When I got home I discovered that the downtube has cracked around 50% of its circumference, just behind the weld to the headstem!
-And so commenced an #; <!–a href="death-of-spotty"–> interesting tale #; <!–/a–> of warranties, consumer rights and long distance phone calls…
+And so commenced an interesting tale of warranties, consumer rights and long distance phone calls…